 The Difference Between Alligators and Crocodiles

-Alligators and crocodiles are different species even though they both come from the Crocodilia order.
-Alligators and crocodiles are unique in their size, color, and the shape of their snout.
+What’s the difference between alligators and crocodiles?
+Alligators and crocodiles are different species even though they both come from the Crocodile order.
+Alligators and crocodiles are unique in the size, color, and shape of their snout.

-Alligators are black or gray on top with a cream-colored underside, possess a U-shaped snout, and are smaller and more timid than crocodiles.
+Alligators are black or gray on top with a cream-colored underside, possess a U-shaped snout, and are smaller and timider than crocodiles.

 Crocodiles are larger, more aggressive, are mostly green or brown, and have a snout in a V-shape.

 Both the alligator and crocodile are not creatures you should approach or antagonize.
 Although they might flee, they are territorial creatures that harm people every year.

 Although they may look similar at first glance, the most significant differences between alligators and crocodiles are their overall size, snouts, jaws, coloring, feet, and teeth.
 Take a quick look at the ways that you can differentiate between the two reptiles.
 The comparison between the American alligator and the American crocodile shows the unique qualities of adults from each species.

 |Size||8.2 feet to 11.2 feet long|